SUPPORT CHILDREN AND THEIR FAMILIES

 Club 3:30 After-School Program

 Each school day, 25-30 latch-key children from Hickory Hills and A.L.
 Burruss elementary schools attend Club 3:30.
 They are tutored, fed, and loved on by volunteers from our church and community.
+This program is housed here at FPC and has been serving the community for over 25 years.
 Volunteers are needed to help with homework, provide snacks, and host birthday parties and Christmas festivities.

 For more information about volunteering, contact Karen Stickel at (770) 427.0293 x228.

 More than 6,000 volunteers serve through MUST, a multifaceted community ministry connecting people who have a desire to help with those who need help the most.
 Volunteer opportunities include after school tutoring and mentoring; manning the thrift shop or volunteering at the homeless shelter; giving food, clothing, and other items; running in the Thanksgiving Day Gobble Jog; or getting involved in the summer lunch program.
 First Presbyterian Church is a MUST Summer Lunch distribution site.
-Join us this year beginning May 30 to pack or deliver lunches on weekday mornings.
-Online volunteer sign ups will begin in the spring.
-For questions, ask George Morlan at or Martie Moore (404) 290-0769.
+Join us this year beginning May 30 to pack or deliver lunches on weekday mornings..
+For questions, ask George Morlan at .
+Sign up to volunteer here.

 Blue Skies Ministries